perses/perses/docs/api/README.md

 # API

 This section will give you an insight on every resource supported by the Perses API.
-While it can give you some explanation about the purpose of each resource, this documentation is mainly for users that would like to interact directly with the API and manipulate directly the resource without using the UI.
+While it can give you some explanations about the purpose of each resource, this documentation is mainly for users that would like to interact directly with the API and manipulate the resources without using the UI.

-On the different documentation, you will find the definition of each resource in the yaml format.
+On the different documentations, you will find the definition of each resource in the yaml format.
 Brackets indicate that a parameter is optional.

 Generic placeholders are defined as follows: